Are you looking for some fun ideas to keep the kids occupied this spring and summer?

 The preschooler was very happy to see the penny and quarter-filled egg submarines sank to the bottom.

 The preschooler continued filling eggs, watching them sink or float while I prepared lunch.
-He asked to continue the play after lunch, too.
+He asked to continue playing after lunch, too.

-Plastic egg submarines are a simple sink and float science activity that your preschooler will love.
+This plastic egg submarine STEM activity is a simple sink and float science activity that your preschooler will love.